ramanan12345/wagtail-tech-blog/README.md

 ## The Wharton Tech Blog
-The Wharton Tech Blog is a blog about the technology we use to build applications at Wharton, with an emphasis on our tech team's current stack (e.g., Django, Python, React.js, SASS, HTML5, CSS3, Gulp, etc.).
-We try to post 1 or 2 new articles each month.
+The Wharton Tech Blog is a blog about the tech we use to build applications at Wharton, with an emphasis on our current stack (e.g., Django, Python, React.js, SASS, HTML5, CSS3, REST, Gulp, etc.).
+We try to post one or two new articles each month.
+Check it out here: <a href="https://apps.wharton.upenn.edu/techblog">https://apps.wharton.upenn.edu/techblog</a>.

 ## About the Blog

 #### Made with Wagtail CMS
 We were introduced to <a href="https://github.com/torchbox/wagtail">Wagtail CMS</a> during <a href="https://twitter.com/djangocon">Djangocon</a> 2015 in Austin, TX and were impressed by it, so we decided to create a project using it.
-We like, for example, how it is developer friendly and that it's built on top of <a href="https://www.djangoproject.com/">Django</a>.
-The admin is also powerful and easy to use.

-#### Other Technology
+Wagtail gave us content management (e.g., textfields, images, etc.), including one of the best mechanisms we've seen in a CMS for content creation called "<a href="https://wagtail.io/features/streamfield">Streamfield</a>," a beautiful admin interface and powerful permission tools.
+Plus, it's built on the <a href="https://www.djangoproject.com/">Django Framework</a> (it's just a Django app) and written in Python.
+Though Wagtail provides key features, it allows the developer to do everything else.
+And, as developers, we like that.

-Tech Blog was built using the following:
+#### Quicklist of Tech We Used
 - <a href="https://github.com/torchbox/wagtail">Wagtail CMS</a>
 - <a href="https://github.com/django/django">Django</a>
 - <a href="https://facebook.github.io/react">React.js</a>